aokoye/aokoye.github.io/_portfolio/anki.md

 >&#128221; **Note:** The type of flash card in the picture above only has two fields which are labeled front and back.
 To add text to the front side of the card (which is the first side that you will see when learning or reviewing the card) enter text into the textbox under “Front”.
 To add text to the back side of the card (which is the second side that you will see when learning or reviewing the card) enter text into the textbox under “Back”.

 ## Import Flashcards
 To import flashcards that you have made into Anki, the file needs to be saved as a CSV file in a “UTF-8 encoding”.
-For that reason, Anki recommends that people create flashcards this by using [Libreoffice](https://www.libreoffice.org/) to create a spreadsheet.
+For that reason, Anki recommends creating flashcards externally by using [Libreoffice](https://www.libreoffice.org/) to create a spreadsheet.
 Anki treats each column of the spreadsheet as a text field and each new row as a new card.

 ![Screenshot of spreadsheet with six rows of text](/assets/images/anki/spreadsheet.png)